Hash-Studios-LLC/DevelopmentDocumentation/docs/udon/hashstudiosmegaphoneaudio.md

      - `Mesh Transform`: Scale or change the position of the mesh.

 :::tip
-For more detailed information on configuring Meshes & Materials, visit our [Changing Object Meshes and Materials Guide](/DevelopmentDocumentation/docs/general-concepts/objectmeshesandmaterials/).
+For more detailed information on configuring meshes & materials, visit our [Changing Object Meshes and Materials Guide](/DevelopmentDocumentation/docs/general-concepts/objectmeshesandmaterials/).
 :::

 If you choose to manually change the megaphone object, ensure you select `Custom Mesh (Not Recommended)` first, then customize the mesh object as a child of the prefab and adjust materials/mesh in the Inspector.